tunisiano187/Chocolatey-packages/automatic/jacksum/README.md

 Investigate polynomials of CRCs
 Investigate parameters of HMACs

-### Audience
-Jacksum is for users with security in mind, advanced users, sysadmins, students of informatics, computer scientists, cybersecurity engineers, forensics engineers, penetration testers, white hat hackers, reverse engineers, CRC researchers, etc. Jacksum is for professionals, but since HashGarten uses Jacksum as a program library, Jacksum is also available for users whose preferred user interface is a graphical interface and not the terminal.

 ### Algorithm Support
 Jacksum supports 489 hash functions, both cryptographic and non-cryptographic hash function sets, including CRCs and classic checksums: